Gift vouchers: perfect presents or potential pitfall?

 Other fees to watch out for with prepaid gift cards include balance transfer fees, withdrawal fees and renewal fees, if the expiry date is exceeded and the user wishes to renew.
 However, these fees again vary depending on the card issuer.

 All in all, vouchers and cards might seem like a slightly more imaginative present than cold, hard cash but they have their issues.

-If you do decide to go for vouchers, avoid getting stung by following our top tips:
+Those opting for vouchers should avoid getting stung by following our top tips:

-- For electronic gift cards, write down the card or voucher numbers and keep them separately from the electronic gift card, in the event of loss or theft, it might be help you recover some money from customer services.
+- For electronic gift cards, write down the card or voucher numbers and keep them separately from the electronic gift card, in the event of loss or theft, it might help to recover some money from customer services.

 - Remember that if a company does go out of business, gift cardholders get sent to the back of the queue as unsecured creditors.
 So spend if you hear of a business in trouble.

-- Although some gift cards expire after two years of inactivity, it is fairly straightforward to keep them alive by even making a balance enquiry.
+- Although some gift cards expire after two years of inactivity, it is fairly straightforward to keep them alive by simply making a balance enquiry.

 The alternative is to use a prepaid card from one of the "big three".

 Again, though, it's advised to check the small print for information about potential fees and charges, to both the purchaser and recipient of the card.